yarusophialiu/react-native-typing-game/day2/hangman/README.md

 This package will display lint issues in your editor in real time as red underlines.

-## Part 1: Routing
+## Part 1: Simple Routing

 As we saw in Part 0 while tracing through the code, a lot of the React Router stuff is set up for us already.
+We don't have very much router stuff we want to add at the moment either.
+Our objective at the moment is to put a footer at the bottom of the page at all times with 2 links.
+One will take you to the Game (the `GameContainer` component), and the other will take you to an About screen (the currently unused `About` component).

+1. Add 2 `Link` tags to the bottom of `App`.
+The one for the Game should take you to `/`, and the one for the About should take you to `/about`.

+1. Use a `Route` tag to make it so that the `GameContainer` currently in `App` only appears when you are on `/` AND NOT `/about`.

+    Note: `GameContainer` currently takes props in its tag, but when we use `component={GameContainer}` we aren't given the opportunity to specify the props :( .
+In this case we are actually _required_ to supply these props as a result of the `propTypes` line in `GameContainer.js`, which is a common pattern.
+There are 2 easy workarounds for this.
+We could write a wrapper component that needs no props but renders `GameContainer` with props and do `component={GameContainerWrapper}`, or we could use `render={() => <GameContainer WHATEVER PROPS WE WANT />}` (which is secretly the same thing but shorter).

+1. Use another `Route` tag to render the `About` component when on `/about`.

+You should now be able to switch between the game view and the about view using the links that are always at the bottom of the page.
+React Router is often very simple to implement for common use cases (ever since version 4 came out at least).

+## Part 2: